Donate Sponsor

 How long are cat years?

-Similar to dogs, cat life stages can be roughly equated to human years, meaning that we can calculate a cat’s age both in cat years and human years.
-However, this is complicated, as cats mature much more in their first human year than they do for the rest of their lives.
+Like dogs, cat life stages can be roughly equated to human years.
+This means that we can calculate a cat’s age both in cat years and human years.
+But this is complicated, as cats mature much more in their first human year than they do for the rest of their lives.
 This is much like humans, who age slower and slower as years go by.
-Below you will find ages in terms of cat years equated roughly to human years.
+Below you will find cat years equated roughly to human years.

 After three years, your cat has developed as much as a 28-year-old human will.
 After this stage, every cat year equates to around four human years.
 So, an 11-year-old cat is 60 in human years.